Hypermediaisobar/zf1-boilerplate/README.md

 #Zend Framework 1 for Facebook Boilerplate App

+Single module application using DI container.

 ##Features

-- easy to deply
+- easy to deploy
-- has its own DI container based on Pimple (very easy to use and fast)
+- has its own DI container based on [Pimple](http://pimple.sensiolabs.org/) (very easy to use and fast)
 - you have your own controller and view implementations; you can do whatever you want
 - DI container is fully compatible with code completion functions in your IDE (PHPStorm tested)
 - no more bootstrapping horror - plain old PHP will do !